Mount Everest Expedition South Side

 Day 12 | Trek Everest Base Camp (5364m)

-- 4 nights bed & breakfast accommodation in a 3* hotel in Kathmandu (twin share)
+- 4 nights bed & breakfast accommodation in a 5* hotel in Kathmandu (twin share).

-- Freshly cooked meals prepared by our expert cook at Base Camp and Camp II.
+- Freshly cooked meals are prepared by our expert cook at base camp and Camp II.

-- All foods and EPI gas for the members and staffs for their stay at High camps
+- All foods and EPI gas for the members and staff for their stay at high Camps.

-- Airfare: Kathmandu/Lukla/ Kathmandu for members, staffs and liaison officer
+- Airfare: Kathmandu/Namche/ Base Camp/Kathmandu for members, staff and liaison officer.

-- All the expenses of the Liaison officer such as equipment allowance and wages as per instructed by the Nepalese Government.
+- All the Expenses of the liaison officer such as equipment allowance and wages as per instructed by the Nepal Government.

-- Expedition Royalty and climbing permit of Nepal Government to climb Mt.
-Everest (8848M).
+- Expedition Royalty and Climbing Permit of Nepal Government to climb Mt.
+Everest (8848.86M).

 - Sagarmatha National Park Permit

-- Required number of porters with wages, equipment, medical and accidental Insurances
+- The required number of porters with wages, equipment, medical and accidental insurance.

-- Baggage allowance of 40 kg per member which will be carried by the porters.
+- Baggage allowance of 40 Kg per member which the porters will carry.

 - Applicable local and government taxes.